 The earliest pictures we have of part of the vicarage date from the latter part of the 19th century during the incumbency of George Finch (1871-1899).
 One shows the Rev. Finch’s carriage drawn up outside the front of the Vicarage, whereas the other one shows the front of the Vicarage itself, but is a very old and grimy photograph, which I’ve attempted to enhance digitally.

-However, a commercial postcard taken in about 1900 (right) gives us a very clear idea of what the house was like within its 3 acres of grounds as it was taken from the back and shows the then tennis court within the grounds.
+However, a commercial postcard taken in about 1900 (left) gives us a very clear idea of what the house was like within its 3 acres of grounds as it was taken from the back and shows the then tennis court within the grounds.

 It was these grounds which included a meadow, which were the location for the annual Sunday School treat, camps for the Girl Guides and Boy Scouts, and several pageants over the years and in 1909 it was also the venue for an Al Fresco Concert: